Foxx>>CASTLE BLAK>>Monster Island>>Blak - USA

 Vocals

-The Tots, Asylum, Rat Patrol, The Bonamics, Avatar, Escort Service, Femme Fatale, Captain Howdy, The Angry Loners, Times Square, Circus Maximus>>REGENT ST. CLAIRE>>Solo, CandyAppleBlack
+Avatar, Fedoinkas, Havok, Asylum, Rat Patrol, The Bonamics, Escort Service, Femme Fatale, Captain Howdy, The Angry Loners, Times Square, Circus Maximus, Solo, CandyAppleBlack>>REGENT ST. CLAIRE>>Solo, Femme Fatale, CandyAppleBlack

 Guitar

-David Chayce [David Victor]>>Velocity, Solo - CHUCK MORE>>Roulette, Soulstess
+Avatar, The Tots, Solo>>REGENT ST. CLAIRE>>Solo - David Chayce [David Victor]>>Velocity, Solo - Chuck More>>Roulette, The Overlaps, Soulstess

 Bass

-Keith Beattie - KEV MUELLER>>Shea Roxi, Le Mans
+Keith Beattie - Kev Mueller>>Shea Roxi, Le Mans

 Drum